BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

    layout = "float-right-desktop"
 %}

-A Lightning wallet requires both a recovery phrase and up-to-date payment channel states to be recovered.
-Payment channel states need to be backed up each time a payment is received or sent.
+A Lightning wallet requires both a [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) and up-to-date payment channel states to be recovered.
+Payment channel states need to be [backed up]({{ '/guide/daily-spending-wallet/backup-and-recovery/' | relative_url }}) each time a payment is received or sent.
 Users can make these backups, though if done incorrectly or stored insecurely, users are at risk of losing their bitcoin.

-A backup & recovery service automatically backs up and stores a user’s channel states with the LSP when a payment is sent or received.
+A backup & recovery service automatically backs up and stores a user’s channel states with the LSP when a lightning payment is sent or received.
 These backups are encrypted, usually by the user’s recovery phrase, before being sent to the LSP.

 When a user recovers their wallet, they enter their recovery phrase, the LSP sends them the encrypted channel states, these are decrypted by the user, and the wallet is restored.

 This service requires trust that the LSP accurately and securely stores the users channel state backups.
 Entrusting backups with a single third-party like this is also a security risk and makes users reliant on the LSP.

 As the users recovery phrase is required to recover the channel states stored by the LSP, this makes the recovery phrase wallet-dependent.
-Users will be unable to recover their funds in wallet that was not the one who generated it, making things less [interoperable]({{ '/guide/designing-products/wallet-interoperability/' | relative_url }}).
+Users will be unable to recover their bitcoin in a wallet that was not the one who generated it, making things less [interoperable]({{ '/guide/designing-products/wallet-interoperability/' | relative_url }}).

-Users should have the option to backup payment channel states [manually]({{ '/guide/onboarding/backing-up-a-wallet/manual-backup/' | relative_url }}) or [automatically]({{ '/guide/onboarding/backing-up-a-wallet/cloud-backup/' | relative_url }}).
+Users should have the option to backup payment channel states [manually]({{ '/guide/daily-spending-wallet/backup-and-recovery/manual-backup/' | relative_url }}) or [automatically]({{ '/guide/daily-spending-wallet/backup-and-recovery/cloud-backup/' | relative_url }}).

 [ACINQ](https://medium.com/@ACINQ/phoenix-wallet-part-3-backup-f63a9470d4e7) is an example of a LSP using a backup and recovery service for its wallet Phoenix.
 [Backpack](https://github.com/synonymdev/backpack-client) is an open-source client enabling this service.